 The Theme of Mark’s Narrative

 What, then, is the theme of Mark’s Gospel?
 What is his story about?
-Consider the features of Mark’s narrative as we have detailed them above, the characteristics of character and plot and the progress of the story.
+Consider the features of Mark’s narrative, the characteristics of character and plot and the progress of the story.
 When we read this Gospel with these features in bold relief, what is it that we see?
 As many have come to understand, we do see Jesus as the one who walks upon the way of the cross and leads his disciples therein.
 We see Jesus triumphing through suffering and the cross—saving his life by losing it—and calling his followers to do the same (chapter 8).
 But that, I would submit, is the penultimate concern of the Gospel of St. Mark.
 Rather, when one reads this Gospel against what else we know, when we read this Gospel against the foil of depictions from elsewhere—both the kerygma of the early church and the books of the Old and New Testaments, especially the other Synoptic Gospels—then we see a different, a stranger, and a more fascinating picture, a different, strange, and fascinating tale and protagonist indeed.
 Read literarily, the story of the Second Gospel is the story of ambiguity throughout:

 - The protagonist is divine: he casts out demons, who name him the Son of God (chapter 1); he raises the dead (chapter 5), as Yahweh says that he will do (Is 26:19); and he walks on water (chapter 6), as Yahweh does in Job 9:8.